OpenSextant/SolrTextTagger/README.md

 For a list of changes with version of this tagger, to include Solr & Java version compatibility, see [CHANGES.md](CHANGES.md)

+### Note: the STT is included in Apache Solr 7.4.0 !!!

+Solr 7.4.0 now includes the Solr Text Tagger.
+It's [documented in the Solr Reference Guide](https://builds.apache.org/job/Solr-reference-guide-master/javadoc/the-tagger-handler.html).
+As-such, you likely should just use the one in Solr and not the one here.
+That said, `htmlOffsetAdjust` is not implemented there.
+Issues #82 and #81 document some information about the differences and contain further links.

 ## Resources / References